Quantum inputs in the prepare-and-measure scenario and stochastic teleportation: Introduction

 We then apply this framework to explore quantum communication tasks involving quantum inputs.
 We focus on a natural generalization of teleportation, which we term stochastic teleportation.
 In stochastic teleportation, the sender holds $N$ separate $d$-level systems (qudits) while the receiver randomly selects a classical input $y\in\{1,\ldots,N\}$, corresponding to the qudit he wishes to learn; see e.g.~Refs~\cite{Pitalua2013, Sakharwade2023}.
 The sender does not know $y$, which is privately selected by the receiver, and must therefore try to generate a quantum state in the receiver's lab from which \textit{any} one of the $N$ qudits can be recovered.
 To make this possible, the parties are allowed the same resources as in standard teleportation ($N=1$), namely shared entanglement and two dits of classical communication.
+The stochastic teleportation task is distinct from a multi-particle teleportation because only partial information about the system is teleported, and the choice of which partial information to teleport is made remotely.
+The task can alternatively be viewed as a quantum random access code, but with the key distinction that the information being randomly accessed is itself a quantum state.
+This task serves as a natural setting for studying quantum data compression and the communication advantages enabled by quantum information.

-It was shown in Ref.~\cite{Grudka2015} that the simplest stochastic teleportation scenario, namely for a pair of qubits, can be performed exactly if the parties are granted access to a Popescu-Rohrlich nonlocal box \cite{Popescu1994}.
-We show that no-signaling correlations and two dits of classical communication are sufficient to exactly perform stochastic teleportation for any $d$ and independently of $N$, thus trivialising the complexity of the task.
+It was shown in Ref.~\cite{Grudka2015} that the simplest stochastic teleportation scenario, namely for a pair of qubits, can be performed exactly if the parties are granted access to a Popescu-Rohrlich nonlocal box for communication \cite{Popescu1994}.We show that two dits of classical communication, augmented by extremal no-signaling correlations, are sufficient to implement stochastic teleportation exactly for all dimensions $d$ and all $N$, effectively trivialising the task.
 This can be viewed as a quantum information manifestation of the exceptional capabilities of post-quantum nonlocality \cite{vanDam2013}.
 A natural next step is to study quantum protocols for stochastic teleportation.
 We show a systematic way to construct stochastic teleportation protocols by combining standard teleportation and entanglement-assisted random access codes \cite{Pawlowski2010}.
-For these codes, we present both simple and general bounds as well as an optimal solution for the simplest stochastic teleportation scenario.
+For these protocols, we present both simple and general bounds as well as an optimal solution for the simplest stochastic teleportation scenario.
+However, their entanglement cost is significant, because they require entanglement to be consumed first for teleportation and then for entanglement-assisted classical communication.